nhaehnle/llvm-project/llvm/docs/LangRef.rst

     (synchronize) with another thread through memory or other well-defined means.
     Synchronization is considered possible in the presence of `atomic` accesses that enforce an order, thus not "unordered" and "monotonic", `volatile` accesses, as well as `convergent` function calls.

-Note that through `convergent` function calls non-memory communication, e.g., cross-lane operations, are possible and are also considered synchronization.
-However `convergent` does not contradict `nosync`.
+    Note that `convergent` operations can involve communication that is considered to be not through memory and does not necessarily imply an ordering between threads for the purposes of the memory model.
+Therefore, an operation can be both `convergent` and `nosync`.

-    If an annotated function does ever synchronize with another thread, the behavior is undefined.
+    If a `nosync` function does ever synchronize with another thread, the behavior is undefined.
 ``nounwind``
     This function attribute indicates that the function never raises an